brefphp/bref/README.md

 It allows to deploy PHP applications on serverless hosting providers (AWS Lambda mostly for now) and provides everything necessary for it to work, including bridges with popular PHP frameworks.

+It is currently in beta version, there are a lot of things missing and it is mainly intended for testing (although it is used in production sucessfully).
+Contributions are welcome!

+If you want to understand Serverless in more depth please read the [Serverless and PHP: introducing Bref](http://mnapoli.fr/serverless-php/) article.

 Example of use cases:

 - APIs